halchester/your-db/README.md

-# ESDB (easy database)
+# your-db

-ESDB is an in memory database which supports basic CRUD operations.
+Your-db is an in memory database which supports basic CRUD operations.

 ### Installation and Usage